 Citizen Information and Resources

 Clute Police Department offers various courses and training to the community.
-You can find information about upcoming events below.
+You can find information about upcoming events in the Crime Prevention Tab or the Upcoming Events tab.
 If you need any additional information regarding these events please contact Belinda Rickman, Public Information/Crime Prevention Officer.

 Belinda Rickman - Public Information/Crime Prevention Officer

 Officer Belinda Rickman began her law enforcement career in 1977 as a dispatcher with the Angleton Police Department.
 She then went to work for Brazoria County in 1978, where she worked for the District Attorney's Office, District Clerk's Office, and Juvenile Detention.

 Officer Rickman was the Crime Victim Coordinator for the Brazoria County District Attorney's Office and was selected to attend the National Victim Assistance Academy in 1997.
 Officer Rickman received a statewide award in 1998 from the Texas Department of Criminal Justice Texas Crime Victim Clearinghouse for "Outstanding Prosecutor Based Program".
 During her tenure at the District Attorney's Office, Officer Rickman was responsible for starting the grass roots crime victim assistance program and was instrumental in the creation of the Brazoria County Crime Victim Support Group which was the first of it's kind in Brazoria County.